Aren't garnets those wonderful deep-red gemstones you often find in antique jewellery?

 Now for the green garnets.
 Green garnets?!
 Is there really such a thing?
 Indeed there is!
 In fact, several green varieties are known.
 First there is 'grossularite', created by Nature in many fine tones of yellow, green and brown and esteemed for its many fine interim hues and earth colours.
 Here too, there was a spectacular find: in the final year of the 20th century, extensive grossularite deposits were discovered in Mali.
 These Mali garnets captivate us with their great brilliance.
 Even the brown, which is otherwise not terribly popular, seems vivid and natural, and goes particularly well with ethnologically inspired trends.

-Probably the best known green garnet is the tsavorite or tsavolite, which also belongs to the grossularite group.
-Tiffany's in New York gave this name to the previous emerald-green stone which was discovered in 1967 by a British geologist, Campbell R. Bridges, in the north-east of Tanzania - after the place where the discovery was made, near the Tsavo National Park with its wealth of game.
-The green of the tsavorite runs from vivid and light to deep and velvety and, like all garnets, it has particularly good brilliance.
+Probably the best known green garnet is tsavorite or tsavolite, which also belongs to the grossularite group.
+It was originally discovered in 1967 by a British geologist, Campbell R. Bridges, in the north-east of Tanzania.
+Bridges and Tiffany's in New York gave this name to the previous emerald-green stone – which is named after the Tsavo National Park with its wealth of game and is near where Bridges also discovered tsavorite in Kenya.
+The green of tsavorite runs from vivid and light to deep and velvety and, like all garnets, it has particularly good brilliance.

 The star of green garnets is the rare demantoid, a gemstone for connoisseurs and gemstone lovers.
 Its brilliance is positively tremendous, even greater than that of the diamond.
 Russia's star jeweller Carl Fabergé loved the brilliant green garnet from the Urals more than anything else, and used it in his creations.
 Meanwhile, the demantoid is no longer quite as scarce in the gemstone trade, thanks to some new finds in Namibia.
 Demantoids from Namibia are of good colour and brilliance, but they lack one tiny feature: the so-called 'horse-tail inclusions'.
 These fine, bushy inclusions are the unmistakable, typical feature by which a Russian demantoid is recognised.